 15 Urban Living Room Decorating Ideas to Keep in Mind

 1. Form and Function

-Asian design details are the darlings of urban living room decorating ideas, and the above picture only goes to show how functional they can be.
+Asian design details are the darlings of urban living room decorating ideas, and the picture above only goes to show how functional they can be.
 Designed by Kimball Starr, the room features custom-made shoji screen doors, which are both elegant, as well as ingeniously employed.
 Behind them lies the media center, as well as the work desk.
 This means they remain accessible and comfortable, without being exposed in plain sight all day long.

 2. Wood Varieties and Textures

-3. Minimalistic…with a twist
+3. Minimalistic…With a Twist

 Here’s an interesting take on urban minimalism from Italian furniture design company Tumidei.
 The use of a neutral color palette (browns, beiges, and whites, in this case) is resolutely contemporary and minimalistic.
 In the same way, the design lines are clean enough to qualify.
 However, there’s also a touch of personal style in this urban living room.
 You can see how the lines of the storage console are slanted, and the leather cozies are placed directly on the floor.

 4. Rustic & Sleek

 How’s this for living room decorating ideas?
 Rustic, urban, and minimalistic, all at the same time?
 Impossible!
 It may seem so, but it certainly is feasible.
 Just ask the design wizards at Musterring.
 Take the example pictured above if you want to see for yourself.
 The use of honey woods, an earthy color palette, and the traditional décor elements bring a rustic charm.
 At the opposite end of the style spectrum, most items are compact, designed with simple, clean lines, and take up as little space as possible.
 No wonder Musterring are particularly known for their high-tech, incredibly functional designs.